 If the windows 11 update fails to install or is stuck downloading, check and make sure you have a working internet connection to download update files from the Microsoft server.

-Ensure you have enough free space in your C drive to install the latest windows 11 updates, remove the external hard disk (if connected)
+Ensure you have enough free space in your C drive to install the latest windows 11 updates and remove the external hard disk (if connected)

 Temporarily disable or uninstall third-party antivirus and disconnect VPN if connected.